Laurent Ciman: International career

 Ciman was a member of the Belgium squad which came fourth at the 2008 Olympics.

 Ciman also played for the National U21 side and was called up by national coach Georges Leekens for the friendly match against Bulgaria on 19 May 2010, during which he made his debut.

 On 13 May 2014, Ciman was named in Belgium's squad for the 2014 World Cup.
 He was unused in the tournament, in which Belgium reached the quarter-finals.
 In the next major tournament, UEFA Euro 2016 he was also part of the squad.
 This time, he played in the opening game of the competition, a 2–0 defeat to Italy.

 In May 2018, he was named as an alternate for Belgium’s squad for the 2018 World Cup in Russia.

 Coaching career

 On February 24, 2021 CF Montréal announced Ciman as a new assistant coach for the club.
+Ciman and Montréal parted ways in December 2024.

-Personal
+Personal life

 Ciman is married to Diana and has two children, a daughter named Nina and a son named Achille.
 His daughter has autism, and he moved to Montreal in 2015, as the city had better supports for his daughter than his native Belgium.
 He continued to live in the city even while playing for Toronto.
 In 2020, Ciman obtained Canadian Permanent Residency status, allowing him to be counted as a domestic player for MLS purposes.